Chhaya-Tundwal05/legal-data-ingestion-RAG-pipeline/README.md

 ## Schema Overview

 The schema uses a normalized relational design with a clear separation between fact and reference data.
+Schema.md file shows the structure of the tables.
 ### Core Tables

 **`cases`** is the fact table, storing one row per docket entry with foreign keys to reference entities.
 It includes the case number (unique), title, filed date, docket text, status, and relationships to court, judge, and case type.